CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ## Open Source Supply-chain (Simplified diagram, post-CRA)

 > [!NOTE]
-> This diagram is identical to the simplified one above, but adding the extra Roles implied by the EU Cyber Resilience Act.
+> This diagram is equivalent to the simplified one above, but showing the new Roles implied and introduced by the EU Cyber Resilience Act (CRA).

 ```mermaid
 stateDiagram-v2